dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 287. Find the Duplicate Number.md

 The first two approaches mentioned do not satisfy the constraints given in the prompt, but they are solutions that you might be likely to come up with during a technical interview.
 As an interviewer, I personally would not expect someone to come up with the cycle detection solution unless they have heard it before.

 ### Proof
 Proving that at least one duplicate must exist in nums is simple application of the pigeonhole principle.
 Here, each number in `nums` is a "pigeon" and each distinct number that can appear in `nums` is a "pigeonhole".
-Because there are $n+1$ numbers are nn distinct possible numbers, the pigeonhole principle implies that at least one of the numbers is duplicated.
+Because there are $n+1$ numbers are $n$ distinct possible numbers, the pigeonhole principle implies that at least one of the numbers is duplicated.

 ## Approach #1 Sorting [Accepted]
 **Intuition**